Carlos Carsolio

-Carlos Carsolio Larrea (born 4 October 1962 in Mexico City) is a Mexican mountain climber.
+Carlos Carsolio Larrea (born 4 October 1962 in Mexico City) is a Mexican mountaineer.
 Carsolio is known for being the fourth man (first non-European) and the second youngest to climb the world's 14 eight-thousanders, all of them without supplemental oxygen (although, he required emergency oxygen on his descent from Makalu in 1988).

 Early years

 Carsolio, the eldest of seven children, was introduced to mountaineering by his mother.
 When she was pregnant, she climbed Iztaccíhuatl (5,220 meters) despite her doctor's recommendations.
 Carsolio admired climber Hermann Buhl in his youth, and later Lynn Hill, Peter Croft and Jerzy Kukuczka.

 His first ascents were in Mexico: Pico de Orizaba and Popocatépetl.
 In the early 1980s Carsolio climbed the nose of El Capitan in Yosemite, California.

 At age 22, Carsolio got his first big achievement when he climbed Reinhold Messner's tough south face route of Aconcagua, the highest peak in South America at 6,962 m.
 He traveled to Patagonia in 1990 with his friend Andrés Delgado to make the first Mexican ascent of Cerro Torre, considered by experts as the world's most difficult mountain for its great granite wall of at least 800 m, no matter what path climbers seek to attack.
 In 1991 Carsolio and Delgado climbed on Baffin Island, Canada where they accomplished the first Mexican summit.